automl/DeepCAVE/docs/plugins/overview.rst

 * Is the configuration space as expected?
 * How many trials have been successful/unsuccessful?
 * Why did certain trials crash?
-* On which budgets were the configurations evaluated?
+* On which Multi Fidelity budgets were the configurations evaluated?

 Quick Information